perseidas/electron-flappy-clone/README.md

 Game icon credits to author [draseart](http://www.easyicon.net/language.en/1145245-flappy_bird_icon.html)

-Special thanks to the mentors, organizers, and sponsors of the event!
+<b>Special thanks</b> to the mentors, organizers, and sponsors of the event!

 ## Feedback and contribution